Danielle A. Drakes

 "Drakes’s direction will leave you breathless.
 It is fast-moving and hard-hitting.
 She seems to have used every inch of her actors’ physical and mental capability to bring the message home to the audience."

-Ms. Drakes is a proud member of Actors' Equity Association and the Stage Directors and Choreographers Society.
-She received her BA from Goucher College and MFA from The Catholic University of America.
+She is a member of DC’s Taffety Punk Theatre Company, Actors' Equity Association and the Stage Directors and Choreographers Society.
+She received her BA in Theatre from Goucher College and MFA in Acting from The Catholic University of America.

 Lectures and Intensives

 An in depth exploration of devising theatre that fuels positive social change.
 Participants receive a guided experience in devising theatre which includes; building and working as an ensemble, tactics for collaborative thought and staging call to action works.

 NAVIGATING ISMs & PHOBIAs IN PROFESSIONAL THEATRE SPACES

 An interactive conversation on best practices navigating bias in professional cultural arts spaces, specifically theatre.
 An introspective look at conflict resolution, self-preservation and advocating for equitable growth opportunities.